Manage Your Symptoms & Live Longer

 Who does cardiac rehab help?

-Cardiac rehab may help you if you have certain heart conditions or if you’ve had certain heart procedures.
+Cardiac rehab may help you if you have certain heart conditions or if you’ve had specific heart procedures.
 These include:

 - Stable angina